kumarallamraju/hpc/eda-poc.md

 #### Azure CycleCloud
+EDA workloads often rely on a job scheduler for manage the scale-out of engineering workloads.
+Job schedulers, such as LSF, GridEngine, etc. are often used in EDA.
+CycleCloud uses the scheduler queues to understand when to provision and deprovision VMs to process the jobs in the queues with only the resources required.
 Provision a CycleCloud from Azure Marketplace.
 Choose the latest version.
 You can create a VM without a public IP so that this VM is not exposed to public internet.
 Alternatively you can peer this VNet to an existing VNet that's connected to your VPN or Express Route.
 This allows you to access this VM from your on-premise network.

 After the VM is successfully provisioned, access the VM on it's private IP.